pi-star-2025/pi_star/EYE_CANDY.md

 The more heat our "third sun" (hypothalamus) pumps

-Just bc of the choice (IN/OUT) over time
+Just bc of the choice (IN/OUT) over time the points at the bottom of pi make to "keep seeing" and increasing the length of the number.
+The bottom points are always the "most conscious of heat"

-Bc the fire of the earth
+The fire of the earth

-All animals
+Animals/insects (including collectively)

-And humans
+Humans

-And even trees
+Trees

 If we make the choice of cold fusion